-In late November 2013, doctors working for the Kurdish Red Crescent in Syria traced a deadly strain of polio virus to Pakistan.
-The vectors of the virus are unknown, but the needle of suspicion is on the Jihadi elements who have travelled all the way to Syria from the tribal badlands of Pakistan where a government polio eradication campaign has been marred by Taliban zealots for the past many years.
+In late November 2013, doctors working for the Kurdish Red Crescent in Syria traced a deadly strain of poliovirus to Pakistan.
+The vectors of the virus are unknown, but the needle of suspicion is on the Jihadi elements who have traveled all the way to Syria from the tribal badlands of Pakistan where a government polio eradication campaign has been marred by Taliban zealots for the past many years.

 According to a World Health Organization (WHO) estimate, at least 72 polio cases were recorded in Pakistan in 2013 as compared to 58 cases in 2012.
-The neighbouring Afghanistan, according to that estimate, only has nine cases until November this year.
-The most affected provinces of Pakistan are Punjab, Sindh and the Khyber- Pakhtunkhwa (KP, erstwhile North West Frontier Province).
+Neighboring Afghanistan, according to that estimate, only has nine cases until November this year.
+The most affected provinces of Pakistan are Punjab, Sindh and the Khyber- Pakhtunkhwa (KP, erstwhile Northwest Frontier Province).

-The most gruesome of incidents took place in mid-December 2012, when Taliban militants have disrupted a three day national polio vaccination campaign killing at least 9 polio health workers including females in a string of attacks across Pakistan.
-Five people were killed in different incidents of targeted attack in Karachi while four health workers were killed in Peshawar, Charsadda and Nowsehera areas of KP province.
-All the victims were working with the UN-backed programme to eradicate polio in the country.
-The Tehreek-e-Taliban Pakistan (TTP) and Jundallah claimed responsibilities for these attacks. .
+The most gruesome of incidents took place in mid-December 2012 when Taliban militants have disrupted a three-day national polio vaccination campaign killing at least 9 polio health workers including females in a string of attacks across Pakistan.
+Five people were killed in different incidents of a targeted attack in Karachi while four health workers were killed in Peshawar, Charsadda and Nowshera areas of KP province.
+All the victims were working with the UN-backed program to eradicate polio in the country.
+The Tehreek-e-Taliban Pakistan (TTP) and Jundallah claimed responsibilities for these attacks.

-Mullah Fazllulah, the pro-Taliban leader of the Tehreek Nifaz-e-Shariat-e-Muhammadi (TNSM) had initiated an armed campaign against the government’s anti- polio drive in 2006 and 2007 in Swat and Malakand regions.
+Mullah Fazllulah, the pro-Taliban leader of the Tehreek Nifaz-e-Shariat-e-Muhammadi (TNSM) had initiated an armed campaign against the government’s anti-polio drive in 2006 and 2007 in Swat and Malakand regions.
 The situation has been alarming since the Pakistani Taliban issued proscription orders on polio vaccinations.
-Fazllulah, the present leader of Taliban umbrella group TTP, along with his armed followers carried out a virulent campaign against the polio vaccination programme in Khyber-Pakhtunkhwa through his regular Radio sermons.
-Pro-Taliban Islamic clerics and militant leaders have cited many religious reasons to prove it anti-Islamic and termed the vaccination programme as Western conspiracy to render Muslims infertile and impotent.
+Fazllulah, the present leader of Taliban umbrella group TTP, along with his armed followers carried out a virulent campaign against the polio vaccination program in Khyber-Pakhtunkhwa through his regular radio sermons.
+Pro-Taliban Islamic clerics and militant leaders have cited many religious reasons to prove it anti-Islamic and termed the vaccination program as a Western conspiracy to render Muslims infertile and impotent.
 It was alleged that the whole polio eradication campaign was part of Western espionage against the Muslim Ummah.
 Some clerics even declared jihad against the polio vaccination workers in Pakistan.
-The situation became grim following the hepatitis vaccination programme that was believed to have helped in tracking down and killing of Osama bin Laden at his hideout in Abbottabad, Pakistan.
+The situation became grim following the hepatitis vaccination program that was believed to have helped in tracking down and killing of Osama bin Laden at his hideout in Abbottabad, Pakistan.